CSC4790-Fall2022-Org/senior-project-chess-team/README.md

 # Running the application
 1. In your terminal, navigate to the chess_plus_plus directory
 2. From that directory, run docker compose build.
-This will rebuild the images.
+This will build the images.
 3. From that directory, run docker compose up.
 Will run the images that were just built.

 # To run without Docker